310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_2.md

             {% bubble Chiaki v2 %}
             Yeah, of course I will!
 Ah, but I can't go <em>too</em> hard, or I'll become fired up again.

-            I'll keep my heart burning as always, while still making sure to be as soft and fluffy as possible for the whole performance~♪
+            I'll keep my heart ablaze as always, while still making sure to be as soft and fluffy as possible for the whole performance~♪
 			{% endbubble %}
         </div>
     </div>